 - The Natural Store (UK) stocks Kommet, Fabryan, Kiab, The White T-shirt Co, Environmental Justice Foundation, Edun, No Balls, Bam Bamboo, Ruby Moon and Silverstick

-- Frank and Faith stock All Riot, Ally bee, Boody, From, Nancy Dee, Marzipants, Mudd & Water, Natural Collection, Asquith, People Tree, Silverstick, Patagonia, Thought, Nomads and Komodo.
+- Frank and Faith (UK) stock All Riot, Ally bee, Boody, From, Nancy Dee, Marzipants, Mudd & Water, Natural Collection, Asquith, People Tree, Silverstick, Patagonia, Thought, Nomads and Komodo.

 - Lowie (UK) stock a huge range of sustainable ethical brands.
 They also have their own label of clothing made from wool they say is ethically sourced and leather that is free from azo, benzadrine and chrome 6.